Healthy Homes Assessment Papakowhai

 • Does the heat pump have sufficient capacity?

-The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently falling on the wrong side of the tenancy solutions ruling can be extremely costly for landlords and property managers.
-For professional assistance, get in touch today to schedule your rental properties house assessment.
+The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy solutions ruling can be extremely costly for landlords and property managers.
+For specialist advice get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties